-- When in a controlled intersection with stop signs or traffic signs, always obey the given visual signal!
+- Always obey the given visual signal when in a controlled intersection with stop signs or traffic signs!

-- In intersections that are not controlled, yield to any cars that are already at the intersection.
-If you and another vehicle arrive at the intersection at the same time, yield to the car on the right. (see illustration above).
+- In intersections that are not controlled, yield to any cars already at the intersection.
+If you and another vehicle arrive at the intersection simultaneously, yield to the car on the right. (see illustration above).

 - When approaching an intersection with multiple-lane roads, such as a one-lane, two-lane, or lane that intersects with a larger road, all drivers on the smaller road must yield to cars that are on the larger or multi-lane road.

-- When approaching a T-intersection, where one road ends in a dead through a street, the driver on the dead-end road must yield to traffic on the other, normal-sided, street.
+- When approaching a T-intersection, where one road ends in a dead-through street, the driver on the dead-end road must yield to traffic on the other, normal-sided street.

 - When approaching a highway exit ramp, the driver on the access road must yield to cars on the exit ramp.
 Regardless of whether the traffic leaving the freeway will merge into a separate lane, one must still yield to cars on the exit ramp.

-- The right-of-way must also be given to pedestrians in a crosswalk, persons that are using a seeing-eye guide dog, and persons that are using a white cane, whether or not it has a white tip.
+- The right-of-way must also be given to pedestrians in a crosswalk, persons using a seeing-eye guide dog, and persons using a white cane, whether or not it has a white tip.

 Remember, you should never assume that the other driver or pedestrian will utilize the rules of the road!
 Just because eye contact is made does not mean the other individual will give you the right-of-way.

-Thus, along with ensuring that you follow these guidelines, it is also essential that you the appropriate caution when necessary!
+Thus, along with ensuring that you follow these guidelines, you must also use appropriate caution when necessary!

 If you were hurt in a Houston car accident, call (281) 587-1111 for a no-obligation consultation with an experienced car accident lawyer in Houston.